jaedong98/uw_csep546/Assignment6/Report/prob2/prob2_eye_blink_model.md

 FNR: 0.08361204013377926

 #### Tunning step size change

-I tried to tunning step size and got similary accuracy results.
+After many trials on parameter sweeps with a results shown above(not so impressive results), I tried to tunning step size and got accuracy results below.
+What interesting to me was the step size with 0.08 (agressive learning rate) took more time to accually start dropping (visiable) loss.
+And also the loss function ($\eta=0.08$) fluctuated after 120 iterations.
+I think the learning rate is little too high to our data.

 | Stepsize = 0.05 | Stepsize = 0.08 |
 |-|-|